-Comply with Article 1050, 1.05, B of this specification, as well as the additional requirements listed below.
-All of the following shall be submitted within 30 calendar days after awarding of the contract.
+Comply with Article 1105.03 of the Standard Specifications, as well as the additional requirements listed below.
+All of the following must be submitted within 30 days after awarding of the contract for the project.
 Verify the method of submittal with the Engineer.

 - A. Schedule of Unit Prices: Submit a completed schedule of unit prices.
-Estimates of the work performed on the project will be made by the Engineer and the unit costs will be used to prepare progress payments to the Contractor. - B. Material and Equipment List: Submit a completed list of materials and equipment to the

-Engineer for written approval before any equipment or materials are ordered.
+Estimates of the work performed on the project will be made by the Engineer and the unit costs will be used to prepare progress payments to the Contractor. - B. Material and Equipment List: Submit a completed list of materials and equipment to the Engineer for written approval before any equipment or materials are ordered.

-- C. Contractor Certification: Submit name(s) and contact information of the IMSA Level II Certified Traffic Signal Technician(s) working on the project and a copy of their IMSA certificate. - D. Shop Drawings: Submit shop drawings for traffic signal poles and structures to be furnished on the project.
-Submit catalog cuts and manufacturer's specifications for all items in the equipment list.

-1.04 - 1.06 INTENTIONALLY LEFT BLANK
+- C. Contractor Certification: Submit the name(s) and contact information of the International Municipal Signal Association (IMSA) Level II Certified Traffic Signal Technician(s) working on the project and a copy of their IMSA certificate. - D. Shop Drawings: Submit shop drawings for traffic signal poles and structures to be furnished on the project.
+Submit catalog cuts and manufacturer's specifications for all items in the equipment list. - 1.04 DELIVERY, STORAGE, AND HANDLING Comply with Section 1106 of the Standard Specifications. - 1.05 SCHEDULING AND CONFLICTS Comply with Article 1108.02, I of the Standard Specifications. - 1.06 SPECIAL REQUIREMENTS Comply with the current edition of the MUTCD as adopted by the Iowa DOT.

-1.07 SPECIAL REQUIREMENTS

-Comply with the MUTCD.

-1.08 MEASUREMENT AND PAYMENT
+1.07 MEASUREMENT AND PAYMENT